thiagohsp/wiserchallenge/README.md

 ## Login

-This project uses MockAPI to create sessions login data and you can use any valid E-mail and any Password (with minimun 6 characters).
+This project uses MockAPI to create sessions login data and you can use any valid E-mail and any Password (with minimum 6 characters).